End Behaviour Of Rational Functions

 f(x) = 2x + 8 + 33/(x² - 4)

 As x approaches infinity, the term 33/(x² - 4) approaches zero.
-Therefore, the end behavior is dominated by 2x + 8.
+Which means, the end behavior is dominated by 2x + 8.
 This indicates that as x → ∞, y → ∞, and as x → -∞, y → -∞.
 There is no horizontal asymptote; instead, we have an oblique asymptote (or slant asymptote) given by y = 2x + 8.

 Using Limits to Analyze End Behavior